-The application site is a 10.4Ha parcel of open land to the south of Messenger Street, Wickworth Street and Pinewood Drive in Nelson, the site it roughly a 'C' shape with an allotment site at its centre.
+The application site is a 10.4 ha parcel of open land to the south of Messenger Street, Wickworth Street and Pinewood Drive in Nelson, the site it roughly a 'C' shape with an allotment site at its centre.
+The majority is allocated for housing in the Local Plan.

 There is open land to the south, and east, Pendle Industrial Estate to the west and dwellings and allotments to the north.
 The site would be accessed from Marsden Hall Road South with a second emergency access point from Windsor Street.
 Public footpath Nos.
 72 and 73 run along the north boundary of the site, No.70 runs alongside the proposed access road and 65 runs from the east boundary of the site to the allotments in its centre.

 The majority of the site falls within the settlement boundary of Nelson with just a triangular area of the land to the south of footpath No. 65 falling outside of the settlement.
-An area of the site to the north of Clough Head beck is designated as Existing Open Space and the north east of the site is designated as Housing Market Renewal (HMR) Reserved Housing Land.
+An area of the site to the north of Clough Head beck is designated as Existing Open Space.